U.S. Route 66 in Missouri: US 66 in Springfield

 The alignment through Springfield includes Chestnut Expressway, College Street, St. Louis Street, Glenstone Avenue, and Kearney Street.
 In this city, US 66 was concurrent with US 65 for several miles, and also served as the original western terminus of US 60, which does not intersect with US 66 in Missouri anymore.
 Bypass US 66 followed Kearney Street on the north side of Springfield to West Bypass.
 Later, this would become the main alignment of US 66.

 Springfield boasted the only double-bannered highway—Alternate Business US 66.

 Among the sites along Route 66 in Springfield are the Abou Ben Adhem Shrine Mosque and the site of Red's Giant Hamburg, which was the first ever drive-thru restaurant in the world.

 Springfield to St. Louis

 At Philipsburg, I-44 was built some distances away from US 66 and passed through Marshfield, which was the birthplace of astronomer Edwin Hubble.

 US 66 entered the Ozark Mountains.
 At Rolla, about halfway from Springfield to St. Louis, US 66 intersected with US 63 (Bishop Avenue) and passed by the Missouri University of Science and Technology.
 The university's half-scale model of Stonehenge is located next to the highway at the curve.

-Cuba, Missouri, known as Route 66 Mural City, has art and sculpture throughout the town and along the Route 66 corridor.
+Cuba, known as Route 66 Mural City, has art and sculpture throughout the town and along the Route 66 corridor.
 Its restaurants are a frequent stop for Route 66 travelers.

 A major grape growing area between St. James and Sullivan includes many wineries.
 The highway passed near Meramec Caverns in Stanton, which was formerly a famous stop.